hongleizhang/RSAlgorithms/README.md

 # Recommender System Suits： An open source toolkit for recommender system

-This repository provides a set of classical **traditional recommendation methods** which make predictions only using rating data and **social recommendation methods** which incorporate trust/social information in order to alleviate the sparsity of ratings data.
+This repository provides a set of classical **traditional recommendation methods** which make predictions only using rating data and **social recommendation methods** which utilize trust/social information in order to alleviate the sparsity of ratings data.

 ## Traditional recommendation